 But becoming more productive is hard.
 Even adopting a slightly different work habit (like the one described in this article) takes time, energy and determination.

-But there are some productivity boosts that don’t require you to spend time or energy, like our PDF to Excel Converter.
+But there are some productivity boosts that don’t require you to spend time or energy, like our PDF to Excel and PDF to Word Converters.

-And it’s true that I am not recommending our PDF conversion tool for purely selfless reasons (I do work at Cogniview, and we make a living selling PDF2XL).
+And it’s true that I am not recommending our PDF conversion tools for purely selfless reasons (I do work at Cogniview, and we make a living selling PDF2XL).

 But I wouldn’t be pushing it this hard if I didn’t truly believe it can free up a considerable amount of your time…